the-events-calendar/tribe-common/src/resources/postcss/README.md

 For overriding styles, it is recommended to only use classes to keep overriding specificity consistent.
 All elements should have classes and should be targetted using those classes.

-## Modifiers and pseudo-classes, and container query classes
+## Modifiers, pseudo-classes, and container query classes

 As you get into building upon these styles and creating new styles, the order of modifiers, pseudo-classes, and container query classes comes into question.
 The general rule is to apply them in the following order: container query classes, pseudo-classes, modifiers.
 See the examples below: